tfrego/adagrams/hints.md

 # Hints

-Given some problem, as programmers, we need to break down the problem.
+Given some problem, as programmers, we first need to break down the factors of the problem before we find a solution.

 First, we think about the problem conceptually.
-Then, we transfer the problem's factors, constraints, and concepts into representations of data.
+Then, we liken the problem's factors, constraints, and concepts into representations of data.

 For _Adagrams_, what are the concepts associated with the problem?